 Barbarella the pretty blonde envoy of an earth that left behind such outdated concepts like violence or physical sex, gets used to both rather quickly after being introduced to them on a more... uhm, anarchic planet.
 She doesn't decline to try other things too.
 In one memorable scene, Durand-Durand tries to kill her with his orgasm machine, but she overloads it.

-Interspecies prostitution is mentioned in District 9.
+Interspecies prostitution is mentioned in District 9... with aliens who look like broadly-humanoid shellfish.
 The protagonist is falsely accused of having contracted an alien STD.

 Early into Clerks II, in Jay and Silent Bob's first scene, Jay talks about this.